-hedora 5 hours ago
+hedora 4 months ago

 I looked around a bit wondering why they’d even contain glycerol.
 Apparently, it’s a sugar substitute that has similar antifreeze properties as real sugar: